-‘Kuih Koci’ is a sweet dumpling using glutinous rice flour and stuffed with grated coconut sweetened using palm sugar.
-This kuih koci recipe is a variation using black glutinous rice flour.
-This recipe also shows how coconut milk sauce is added to kuih koci for more flavour.
+‘Kuih Koci’ is a dumpling made from glutinous rice flour and stuffed with grated coconut sweetened by palm sugar.
+This version of kuih koci uses black glutinous rice flour and coconut milk sauce is added for more flavour.

 ‘Kuih koci’ is a type of kuih which is commonly found in Malaysia, Indonesia, Brunei and Singapore.
-Generally, kuih koci is made out of glutinous rice flour dough which is then filled with sweetened grated coconut.
-Palm sugar is the choice of sweetener when it comes to traditional kuih like kuih koci.
-In this varation of kuih koci, it uses black glutinous rice flour or known as 'tepung pulut hitam' in the Malay language.
+Generally, it is made out of glutinous rice flour and filled with sweetened grated coconut.
+Palm sugar is the choice of sweetener used when it comes to traditional kuih like this.
+In this variation of kuih koci, black glutinous rice flour or known as 'tepung pulut hitam' in the Malay language is used.
 'Tepung pulut' means glutinous rice flour while 'hitam' refers to black.

-A substitute for grated coconut is desiccated coconut.
-Since desiccated coconut is not at all moist, quite a bit of water is needed to ensure it softens and soaks up the flavour of the palm sugar.
+Desiccated coconut can be used as a substitute for grated coconut.
+Since desiccated coconut is not at all moist, quite a bit of water is added to ensure it softens and soaks up the flavour of the palm sugar.

-If black glutinous rice flour is not available, white glutinous rice flour may be used instead.
+If black glutinous rice flour is not available, use white glutinous rice flour instead.

 Soften banana leaves

-Young banana leaves are the best to be used for wrapping.
+Young banana leaves are best to be used for wrapping the kuih.
 Otherwise, you have to soften them using the heat from the stove or soak them in hot water.
 It is also really important to ensure that the dough is moist and manageable enough to wrap the coconut filling.

-Frozen banana leaves may be used and if they are also not available, try steaming kuih koci in an oiled muffin pan or baking paper as a replacement.
+Frozen banana leaves may be used but if they are also not available, try steaming kuih koci in an oiled muffin pan or baking paper as a replacement.

 Size of banana leaf to wrap kuih koci

-A piece of banana leaf should be about 16 x 20 cm to be able to wrap kuih koci.
+A piece of banana leaf should be about the size of 16 x 20 cm in order to wrap each kuih koci.

 How to wrap kuih koci?

-Kuih koci can be wrapped in a cone or folded in a little tent.
+Kuih koci can be wrapped like a cone or folded into a little tent.
 Learn both methods of wrapping here.

 Steam kuih koci over low heat

-Use low heat to steam the 'kuih koci' or the dough might over expands and spills out of its wrapper.
-I had froze most of the 'kuih koci' for later consumption.
-Hopefully, the tips would be able to guide you to making yummy 'kuih koci pulut hitam'.
+Use low heat to steam the kuih koci or the dough might over expands and spills out of its wrapper.

 How to store kuih koci?